Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Nespresso VertuoLine

 Nespresso came up with VertuoLine coffee machines in 2014 to satisfy the demand for larger coffee drinks, mostly in the US market.
-This is also a pod-based system, but VertuoLine machines use different coffee pods that are larger and bowl-shaped.
+This is also a pod-based system, but VertuoLine machines use different coffee pods and a totally unique brewing system (compared to any coffee maker available).

 An important difference between OriginalLine and VertuoLine is the brewing technology they use.
 VertuoLine machines use patented Nespresso centrifusion technology, which is a combination of centrifugal and infusion.
 The name describes the movement of the pod during extraction.